thisHermit/nlp_project/README.md

 </details>

 <details>
-<summary><h4>Experiment 5: Incorporating Early Stopping and OneCycleLR Scheduler with Self-Attention Pooling and SMART Regularization</h4></summary>
+<summary><h4>Experiment 5: Early Stopping and OneCycleLR Scheduler with Self-Attention Pooling and SMART Regularization</h4></summary>

 In this experiment, I introduced two new techniques: Early Stopping and the OneCycleLR learning rate scheduler.
 Early Stopping was used to prevent overfitting by halting training when the validation performance stopped improving, allowing us to extend the number of training epochs to 20.
 OneCycleLR was applied with a maximum learning rate of three times the initial learning rate to help the model converge more effectively.
 These additions were combined with the previously used self-attention pooling, SMART regularization, and combined loss function.
 The model’s performance was evaluated based on its accuracy on the validation set.